Ellen Concepcion – Executive Director and Community Science Workshops Program Manager

 Rona Zollinger is NLC’s co-founding board member and Operations Director.
 She finds inspiration in the creative process of imagining and designing educational environments that nurture connections between teachers, students, communities and the earth.

-Tina Wong – Earth Ambassadors Manager and Empowering Educators Coach
+Tina Wong – Earth Ambassadors Program Manager and Empowering Educators Coach

 Tina inspires, informs, and enables responsible environmental decision-making and sustainable practices by providing leadership opportunities in education for high school and elementary students to become agents of sustainable change.
 She also works to further connect interested Empowering Educators participants to resources that renew a love of teaching, provides opportunities for reflection upon personal strengths, and ultimately re-envisions transformative learning environments for students.